eduardoamorim-dev/database-study/README.md

-# 📊 DATABASE STUDY

-## 📚 Personal Notes and References
+# 📊 DATABASE - Personal Notes and References

 Repository created to store learning notes, references, scripts, and hands-on exercises about databases.
 Personal documentation for quick reference and continuous learning.